Meet the Team at IS-Instruments

 Co-Founder & Director

-His wide range of skills means he is involved in the initial design of a system.
+His wide range of skills means he is involved from the initial design of a system.
 Specifically, this involves the optical, mechanical and software elements, through assembly and testing prior to delivery.

 Nicholas Bantin